afrind/draft-rush/draft-kpugin-rush.md

 MAY wait until missing frames arrive.
 Server must consider frame completely lost if corresponding QUIC stream was reset.

-TODO: describe how to handle gaps - is the entire track in error?
+Server upon detecting gap in frame MAY wait for implemetnation defined time, if missing frames didn't arrive, server SHOULD ignore them and continue processing rest of the frames.
+For example if server recieves frames for track 1: `1 2 3 5 6`, after implememtation defined timeout, if frame `#4` hasn't arrived, server SHOULD continue processing frames `5` and `6`

-TODO: How does the client signal the "end" of the video?
+When client is done streaming, it sends `End of stream` frame ({{end-of-stream-frame}}) to indicate to the server that there won't be any more data sent.

 ## Reconnect

 If the QUIC connection is closed at any point, client MAY reconnect by simply repating `Connection establishment` process ({{connection-establishment}}).

-TODO: can it resume sending the same video where it left off?
-How, especially if the new connection is terminated by a different server?.
+Client can resume sending same video where it left off.
+In order to support termination of new connection by a new server, client SHOULD resume sending video frames starting with I-frame, to guarantee that video track can be decoded.

-TOOD: Is there a graceful way to close the connection?
-Is there GOAWAY-like behavior so the client knows to make a new connection before the old one breaks?
+Reconnect can be initiate by the server if it needs to "go away" for maintenance.
+In this case server sends `GOAWAY` frame ({{goaway-frame}}) to gracefully close the connection.
+This allows client to establish new connection and continue sending data.

 # Wire Format